shmador/devops-project/Ex4 - Jenkins and Vault EC2 data/README.md

 3. Check the output log of the pipeline job
    You should see all the instances associated with the AWS credentials in the `il-central-1` region

-This setup demonstrates how to use secret data in Jenkins with HashiCorp Vault
+This is an example setup on how to use secret data in Jenkins with HashiCorp Vault